omaarhr67/eCPPTv3-Review/README.md

 ## 🎯 Introduction

 After earning the **eJPTv2**, I wanted to tackle a certification that accurately simulates a real-world corporate engagement.
-I chose the **eCPPTv3** because it is a 100% practical, black-box exam that requires deep network pivoting and professional-grade reporting, rather than just capturing flags.
+I chose the **eCPPTv3** because it is a 100% practical, black-box exam that requires advanced Active Directory exploitation and realistic web attacks, rather than just capturing flags.

 ## 📚 The Preparation Path